 You should talk to your healthcare provider about the benefits and risks of using your specific prescription medication to treat scabies and lice during pregnancy, or contact MotherToBaby with the name of your medication so that we can discuss your specific medication.

 Can I breastfeeding while using lice and scabies medications?

-The CDC suggests that breastfeeding women use pyrethrin or permethrin to treat lice and scabies, because the amount absorbed after topical use is limited.
+The CDC has previously suggested that breastfeeding women use pyrethrin or permethrin to treat lice and scabies, because the amount absorbed after topical use is expected to be low.
 Ivermectin passes into breast milk in small amounts.
 Lindane is usually avoided during breastfeeding because it is not recommended for use in young children.
 Malathion is not well studied in breastfeeding mothers.
-If you are breastfeeding, talk to a healthcare provider before using a prescription medication to treat lice or scabies, and about all of your breastfeeding questions.
+If you are breastfeeding, talk to a healthcare provider or contact MotherToBaby about your specific medications.
+Talk with your healthcare provider about all of your breastfeeding questions.

-If a man has lice or scabies, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+Males: I have lice or scabies.
+Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?

 Please click here for references.